danBhentschel/jumping-from-angular1-to-angular/markdowns/data-binding.md

 <button (click)="clickButton()">
 ```

 Cool.
 But you can also define your own output events, using the *EventEmitter* system.
-Let's say, you want to create a `delete` event that is triggered when the user deletes an item in a list, you will define an event emitter with the `@Output` decorator, and will use it to send events with the `next` method.
-It will then be exposed to the parent component via the `(delete)` attribute.
+Let's say, you want to create a `highlight` event that is triggered when the user highlights an *item* in a *list*, you will define an event emitter with the `@Output` decorator, and will use it to send events with the `next` method.
+It will then be exposed to the parent component via the `(highlight)` attribute.
 Here's a simple snippet:

 @[Output demo]({"stubs": ["output/app/list.ts", "output/app/app.component.ts"], "command": "echo 'CG> open --static-dir /project/target/output index.html'"})